 Constant high-level problem solving and thinking may also put you at risk of injury.

 Addressing work-related stress is a significant part of preventing pain and injury with computer-based work.
 It is important the causes are identified and managed.
-For tips to manage work related stress go to Stress.
+Learn more about psychosocial hazards and factors.